centanomics/centanomics/README.md

 # Hello, all! 👋

 Hello all, My name is Cent and I'm a full stack developer.
 I'm currently working towards getting my first tech job.
+I am from and currently living in Georgia (The State).
+If you're interested in following my journey you can find me on [Twitter](https://twitter.com/centanomics), [Dev.to](https://dev.to/centanomics), and [LinkedIn](https://www.linkedin.com/in/shannon-myers-358b5814b)

 ## Stream

 I occasionally stream myself working on side project, and, rarely, playing games.
 You can check out my past streams on [Twitch](https://www.twitch.tv/centanomics)

+## Technologies  & Tools

+## Github Stats

 <!--
 **centanomics/centanomics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.